Y7K4/y7k4.github.io/_posts/2021-03-03-write_a_command_line_tool_using_bash.md

 ### complete

-When you finish the function, add the following line to register it as the autocompletion function.
+When you finish everything, add the following line to register `_blog` as the autocompletion function of `blog`.
 ```bash
 complete -F _blog blog
 ```